ndp/show_char_limit/README.markdown

 # Summary

-Display interactive feedback about a text field or text area with character limit.
+jQuery plugin to display interactive character limit feedback about a text field or textarea.

-## Description
+### Description

 The caller provides the "status" element to display the feedback.
 So that it can support instrumenting multiple fields at once, it can calculate the status field from the target field's ID, such as "#tweet" => "#tweet_status".